EwenG/badigeon/API.md

 # API

+## `badigeon.clean/clean`

+Arglists: `([target-directory] [target-directory {:keys [allow-outside-target?]}])`

+Delete the target-directory.
+The directory to delete must not be outside of project root.
+By default, the directory to delete must either be the directory named "target" or must be inside the directory named "target".
+Setting the "allow-outside-target?" parameter to true makes deleting directories outside "target" possible.

+## `badigeon.classpath/make-classpath`

+Arglists: `([] [{:keys [deps-map aliases]}])`

+Builds a classpath by using the provided deps spec or, by default, the deps.edn file of the current project.
+Returns the built classpath as a string.
+  - deps-map: A map with the same format than a deps.edn map.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repositories.
+  - aliases: Alias keywords used while building the classpath.

 ## `badigeon.javac/javac`

 Arglists: `([source-dir] [source-dir {:keys [compile-path javac-options]}])`

 Compiles java source files found in the "source-dir" directory.
+Note that the badigeon.javac/javac functions triggers the start of Clojure agents.
+You might want to call clojure.core/shutdown-agents to close the agent thread pools.
   - source-dir: The path of a directory containing java source files.
   - compile-path: The path to the directory where .class file are emitted.
   - javac-options: A vector of the options to be used when invoking the javac command.

-## `badigeon.clean/clean`

-Arglists: `([target-directory] [target-directory {:keys [allow-outside-target?]}])`

-Delete the target-directory.
-The directory to delete must not be outside of project root.
-By default, the directory to delete must either be the directory named "target" or must be inside the directory named "target".
-Setting the "allow-outside-target?" parameter to true makes deleting directories outside "target" possible.
+Default to using a "-cp" argument computed using the project deps.edn file (without merging the system-level and user-level deps.edn maps) and a "-d" argument equal to the compile-path.

 ## `badigeon.compile/compile`

-Arglists: `([namespaces] [namespaces {:keys [compile-path compiler-options], :as options}])`
+Arglists: `([namespaces] [namespaces {:keys [compile-path compiler-options classpath], :as options}])`

 AOT compile one or several Clojure namespace(s).
 Dependencies of the compiled namespaces are always AOT compiled too.
 Namespaces are loaded while beeing compiled so beware of side effects.
   - namespaces: A symbol or a collection of symbols naming one or several Clojure namespaces.
   - compile-path: The path to the directory where .class files are emitted.
 Default to "target/classes".
   - compiler-options: A map with the same format than clojure.core/\*compiler-options\*.
+  - classpath: The classpath used while AOT compiling.
+Defaults to a classpath string computed using the deps.edn file of the current project, without merging the system-level and user-level deps.edn maps.

 ## `badigeon.jar/jar`